MarketSquare/robotframework-browser/docs/plugins/README.md

 and uses `@keyword` decorator to mark which methods are exposed as keywords.

 Plugins must be implemented as Python classes and plugins must inherit the Browser library LibraryComponent class.
-Plugin `__init__` must support at least one argument: `library`.
+Plugin `__init__` must support at least one positional argument `library` which will grant access to the Browser object.
 Also optional arguments are supported, see Plugin arguments for more details how to provide optional arguments to plugins.

 Browser library uses Robot Framework
 [dynamic library API](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#dynamic-library-api),